iScsc/blog.iscsc.fr/src/content/posts/wifi-deauth-attack.md/index.md

 ---
-title: "Wifi Deauth Attack"
+title: "Hacking Wifi with Deauthentification Attack"
-summary: "TODO"
+summary: "In this article, we will demonstrate how to perform a basic wifi attack with `aircrack-ng` by forcing client deauthentication, retrieving the password hash and finally bruteforcing the password."
 date: 2024-06-03T20:00:00+0200
 lastUpdate: 2024-07-14T13:45:06+0200
 tags: ["hacking", "wifi", "network", "bruteforce"]
-author: ClementS
+author: clementS
 draft: false
 ---